wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#string">String</a>!</td>
 <td>

-Environment type.
-Choreo environment will be labelled as 'CHOREO' and on premise environments will be labelled as 'ON_PREM'.
+The environment type.
+A Choreo environment is labelled as `CHOREO`, and the on premise environment is labelled as `ON_PREM`.

 </td>
 </tr>